OSGeoLabBp/tutorials/english/data_processing/prime.rst

     1229
     Elapsed time is 0.00162506 seconds.

+Elapsed time not reduced ompering to prime_final.m.
+Try to increase the maximal prime value from the command line, the elapsed time for built in prime function increases slower and beecomes faster.
-Huge improvement in elapsed time again.
-Built in functions are the fastest.
+Built in functions are usually the fastest.

 .. note:: *Development tipps*: